finnhodgkin/learn-phoenix-todo-example/README.md

 [Phoenix routing guide](https://hexdocs.pm/phoenix/routing.html).

-So following the instructions from the generator prompt we can add `resources "/todos", TodoController` to our router, just underneath the line with a PageController: `get "/", PageController, :index`
+So following the instructions from the generator prompt we can add `resources "/todos", TodoController` to our router just underneath the line with a PageController: `get "/", PageController, :index`

 ### Add the new todos table to the database